drhaber/Industrial-Evolution-Dev/README.md

 # TFCexperimentaltech
-# This is the Beta in progress version of a Modpack for the EMP Community
+# This is an Alpha in progress Modpack expect frequent changes and commits
 #This a collaborative package for development only and is not for redistribution